csanfilippo/aral/README.md

 # aral

 **aral** is a Kotlin Multiplatform library for parsing XML.
-It supports Android and iOS.
+It supports Android, iOS, macOS, watchOS and tvOS.
 More platform will come.

 ## Table of Contents